boukjeh/DNA-phylogenetic-trees/README.md

 pdf("Tree.pdf") #saving the plot as a pdf dev.off()
 ```
-To end the program nicely an overview is printed to screen with the number of sequences in each file, and the name of the file which contains the tree.
+To end the program nicely, an overview is printed to the screen with the number of sequences in each file, and the name of the file which contains the tree.
 ```
 #Final prints:
 #Print an overview of the number of sequences in each file